Elwood Richard Quesada: Postwar difficulties

 In 1946, Quesada was appointed as the first commander of the Tactical Air Command (TAC) and later promoted to lieutenant general in the newly independent U.S. Air Force.
 However, Quesada quickly became disillusioned as he saw how TAC was being ignored while funding and promotions were largely going to the Strategic Air Command.

 In December 1948, Air Force Chief of Staff Hoyt Vandenberg stripped TAC of its planes and pilots and reduced its status to that of a planning headquarters under the newly formed Continental Air Command.
 Strategic airpower advocates such as General Curtis LeMay gained a lock on the budget for the Air Force in the post-World War II years, and the Air Force's tactical air warfare ability suffered.

-Quesada thus asked for reassignment and was given a dead-end job by Vandenberg as head of a committee to find ways to combine the Air Force Reserves and Air National Guard.
+Quesada thus asked for reassignment and was given a dead-end job by Vandenberg as head of a committee to find ways to combine the Air Force Reserve and Air National Guard.
 Quesada was removed from this job after only two months, as his blunt and impatient nature only served to stir up controversy in this near-impossible task.
-This episode led to his request for early retirement from the Air Force, at the age of 47 in 1951.
+A subsequent heated exchange during a meeting with Vandenberg and LeMay regarding the slow progress of the committee only added to Quesada's difficulties.
+These episodes led to his request for early retirement from the Air Force, at the age of 47 in 1951.

 The onset of the Korean War resulted in the re-formation of TAC, headed by Quesada's friend, General Otto P. Weyland, who led the XIX TAC during World War II.
+To Quesada's dismay, Vandenberg and LeMay credited Weyland for “restoring both the morale and professionalism of TAC”.
+Weyland gratefully accepted this praise, further infuriating Quesada.